Easy Creamed Corn from the Cob - No Heavy Cream

 This ingenious little device works extremely well.
 If you watch the video, you will notice that I am wearing a protective glove on one hand.
 While the blades on this device are not terribly sharp, it would still hurt to hit them, hence the glove.

-Place the tool on top of a bowl and run the cobs down the wooden ramp and across the blades.
+Place the tool on top of a large bowl and run the cobs down the wooden ramp and across the blades.
 Only go forward, not backward as going backward will dislodge the first blade on the tool.
-Run the cob a few times then rotate it to a new position and run it again.
-The corn and liquid will fall into the bowl.

-Sauté a shallot in butter over low heat.
-Then add the drained kernels, mix well, and cook for about six minutes.
-Remember, the corn in uncooked.
+Add the strained kernels, mix well, and cook for about six minutes.
+Remember, the corn is uncooked.
 The process of creaming it breaks down the kernels and allows it to cook fairly quickly.

 Once the liquid has thickened, add it back to the corn mixture and stir.

-Creamed Corn Without Cream
+Creamed Corn Without Cream Recipe

 Ingredients